 - For health reasons, your hands must be washed before leaving the restroom.

 Housing is allocated depending on various factors including your arrival date and employment position.
 Once you receive your Offer of Employment letter, a housing application form must be filled out and sent to the housing department prior to your arrival.

-During the winter season, due to large staffing numbers employees are housed at several different locations.
-These include Charleston Residence, The Great Divide Lodge, the Chateau, and other local accommodations.
+Employees are housed at several different locations during the winter and summer months.
+These currently include portable housing units, The Great Divide Lodge, the Chateau, and other local accommodations.

 Our staff accommodations in Lake Louise and Great Divide are in a fairly remote location as Banff is 40 minutes away.
 Lake Louise has several amenities including a grocery store, restaurants, bar and other small local shops.

 All employees are required to sign a Tenancy Agreement outlining the rules and regulations of LLSA Staff accommodation.